Country Music | A Film by Ken Burns

 Country Music explores questions –– such as “What is country music?” and “Where did it come from?“–– while focusing on the biographies of the fascinating characters who created and shaped it — from the Carter Family, Jimmie Rodgers and Bob Wills to Hank Williams, Patsy Cline, Johnny Cash, Merle Haggard, Loretta Lynn, Charley Pride, Willie Nelson, Dolly Parton, Emmylou Harris, Garth Brooks and many more — as well as the times in which they lived.
 Much like the music itself, the film tells unforgettable stories of hardships and joys shared by everyday people.

 No one has told the story this way before.
 Learn more at PBS.org.

 Encore Broadcast on Fridays at 8:00 p.m, beginning January 3, 2020, on Nine PBS.

-Nine Passport members are able to stream the entire series for a period of six months beginning September 15, 2019.
+Each episode will be available to stream for two weeks after airing.
+Nine Passport members are able to stream the entire series until May 31, 2020.
 Nine Passport is a member benefit that provides you with extended access to an on-demand library of quality public television programming.
 Learn more about Nine Passport.

 “The Rub” (Beginnings – 1933)